 Unlike third-party data, which is collected without direct user involvement, zero-party data is provided voluntarily through interactive surveys, quizzes, loyalty programs, and preference centers.

 Brands that implement zero-party data collection effectively can build personalized marketing campaigns without invading user privacy.
-For example, an e-commerce brand might ask customers about their favorite product categories and shopping habits in exchange for a discount or loyalty points.

 2. Server-Side Tracking: A More Secure Way to Collect Data